irhadTTT/fastapi-product-api/README.md

 A scalable inventory management REST API built with with FastAPI, PostgreSQL, SQLAlchemy, Alembic, Redis, Celery and Docker.

 StockFlow is a backend system designed with a clean layered architecture using Routers, Services and Repository patterns.
-It provides secure user authentication, role-based access control, product and category management, inventory tracking and stock movement history,caching and asynchronous background processing and ML-powered demand forecasting for 30 days in advance.
+It provides secure user authentication, role-based access control, product and category management, inventory tracking and stock movement history, caching and asynchronous background processing and ML-powered demand forecasting for 30 days in advance and ML smart reorder recommendations based on demand forecast.

-The API includes email verification, protected resources, advanced product search, filtering, sorting, pagination, image management and inventory reporting with database-level aggregations and 30 days demand prediction using a Random Forest Regressor.
+The API includes email verification, protected resources, advanced product search, filtering, sorting, pagination, image management and inventory reporting with database-level aggregations and 30 days demand prediction using a Random Forest Regressor and ML-based smart reorder recommendations.

 Built with production-oriented practices including centralized exception handling, structured logging, database migrations, automated testing, CI/CD, rate limiting, Prometheus metrics and Grafana monitoring.